LegalAll the legal stuff in one place

 1.4 If required, any extra or special equipment can usually be hired at an agreed extra cost to the customer.

 1.5 By mutual agreement between the customer, the disco, and the venue management, the agreed finishing time may be extended.
 But only in accordance with licensing laws.
 The extended finishing time will incur an agreed extra cost to the customer.
-The disco’s decision whether to continue is final.
+The disco’s decision to extend the finishing time is final.

 1.6 All bookings are made in accordance with Streetbeat Disco’s Terms of Business.

 2. THE VENUE

 2.1 PPL/PRS licences are, in most cases, required to play music legally in public.
 It is the customer’s responsibility to ensure correct licensing is in place for their event.
 Licenses are not required for a private event that is closed to the public.
 The venue will usually hold the appropriate license(s).

 For more information please visit the PRS and PPL websites:

 2.2 The venue must have an adequate mains power supply of 230V@50Hz available on 32Amp ring mains.
 Depending on the equipment used, one to four 13amp wall sockets, located within 10 metres from the disco setup area will be required.
 If the wall sockets are located further than this please call to arrange additional cable hire.

-Strict requirements are in place if a venues power is supplied by a generator.
+Strict requirements are in place if power is supplied by a generator.
 Please call for details.